HaxeFoundation/HaxeManual/output/HaxeManual/website/std-Array.md

 >
 > In Haxe 2, mixed type array declarations were allowed.
 In Haxe 3, arrays can have mixed types only if they are explicitly declared as `Array<Dynamic>`.

+See the [Array API](http://api.haxe.org/Array.html) for details about its methods.

 ---

 Previous section: [Data Structures](std-ds.md)